MIT-LCP/mimic-website/content/mimictables/callout.md

 **Table source:** Hospital database.

-**Table purpose:** Provides information when a patient was READY for discharge from the ICU, and when the patient was actually discharged.
+**Table purpose:** Provides information when a patient was READY for discharge from the ICU, and when the patient was actually discharged from the ICU.

 **Number of rows:** 34499

 **Links to:**

 * PATIENTS on `SUBJECT_ID`
 * ADMISSIONS on `HADM_ID`

+# Brief summary

+The CALLOUT table provides information about ICU discharge planning.
+When a patient is deemed ready to leave the ICU, they are "called out".
+This process involves: (i) a care provider registering that the patient is ready to leave the ICU and detailing any specialized precautions required, (ii) a coordinator acknowledging the patient requires a bed outside the ward, (iii) a variable period of time in order to coordinate the transfer, and finally (iv) an outcome: either the patient is called out (discharged) or the call out event is canceled.
+This table provides information for all of the above.

 # Important considerations